 1. Create a YouTube account

-You should see your personal account, any brand accounts you currently manage, and the option to create a new channel.
-Click CREATE A CHANNEL.
+Log in to your Google account in your browser and navigate to the YouTube channels page.
+You will see your personal account, any brand accounts you currently manage, and the option to create a new YouTube channel.
+Click “Create a channel.”

-Choose a channel name and click CREATE.
+Now, choose a channel name and click “Create.”

-2. Create your channel art
+2. Create your YouTube channel art

-3. Fill out your profile
+3. Complete your profile

 4. Bonus: Create your channel trailer

-Popular types of YouTube videos
+Common types of YouTube videos

-- Customer testimonials
+- Customer reviews, case studies, and testimonials

-- Product demos
+- Product demo videos

 - YouTube Live